dlebauer/pecan/modules/data.remote/inst/Python/README.txt

          downloaded to what we defined as the years we want to look at (This really only catches any years that are new at the front)
     - If no: download/organize for predefined year span
+- Write irrigation txt files for each location
 - Write the data that has been downloaded and organzied to the parquet file

 Functions (by files):